-Pedestrian circulation and connectivity is required for ASLD Supplier Site A. See Figure 7: Conceptual Circulation Plan.
+Pedestrian circulation and connectivity is required for ASLD Supplier Site B. See Figure 7: Conceptual Circulation Plan.
 The following provisions shall guide pedestrian connectivity across the site:

 - A publicly accessible detached meandering sidewalk shall be provided along perimeter arterial and collector street frontages.
-This sidewalk shall be a minimum 75% shaded at maturity. - Pedestrian accesses to the site from the sidewalk should be attractive and inviting and separated in distance from vehicular traffic to provide a design that accentuates and prioritizes the importance and care of patrons arriving to the site on foot.
+This sidewalk shall be a minimum 75% shaded at maturity. - Pedestrian accesses to the site from the sidewalk should be attractive and inviting and separated in distance from vehicular traffic to provide a design that accentuates and prioritizes the importance and care of patrons arriving to the site on foot. - Generally, connect all public building entrances and exits, parking areas, and all public sidewalks utilizing the minimum possible distance and providing the most direct route.

-- Generally, connect all public building entrances and exits, parking areas, and all public sidewalks utilizing the minimum possible distance and providing the most direct route. - Building entrances should be identifiable at a pedestrian scale and directly accessible from a public sidewalk.
+- Building entrances should be identifiable at a pedestrian scale and directly accessible from a public sidewalk.
 The developer shall provide ADA compliant pedestrian access to and from the site, connecting the sidewalk / sidewalks and the main entrance of the building in the most direct route.
 At properties located in signalized intersections (or future signalized intersections), additional ADA complaint pedestrian paths shall be provided from the traffic signal (or future site of a traffic signal) to the entrances of the building in the most direct route. - Appropriate street lighting shall be provided in accordance with City of Phoenix Standards. - Sidewalks along the site perimeter shall be detached and shade shall be provided along both sides of the sidewalk with single-trunk trees.
-Single trunk trees should alternate with other vegetation within the landscape strip to discourage pedestrians from crossing mid-block. - All cross-access agreements within the development shall contain a pedestrian pathway. - Enhanced surfacing materials, such as stamped or colored concrete or other pavement treatments, that visually contrast with the adjacent parking and drive aisle surfaces shall be provided to delineate all areas where pedestrian paths cross drive aisles. - A multi-use trail is planned along 19th Avenue.
-New development along this frontage shall include the dedication of a multi-use trail easement (MUTE) and improvements of a landscaped multi-use trail (MUT).
+Single trunk trees should alternate with other vegetation within the landscape strip to discourage pedestrians from crossing mid-block. - All cross access agreements within the development shall contain a pedestrian pathway. - Enhanced surfacing materials, such as stamped or colored concrete or other pavement treatments, that visually contrast with the adjacent parking and drive aisle surfaces shall be provided to delineate all areas where pedestrian paths cross drive aisles. - The Street Transporation Department has identified a multi-use trail bisecting the site from 7th Street to Alameda Road.
+New development along this trail corridor shall include the dedication of a multi-use trail easement (MUTE) and improvements of a landscaped multi-use trail (MUT).